Fermi gas: Chemical potential

-Hence, the internal chemical potential, µ-E0, is approximately equal to the Fermi energy at temperatures that are much lower than the characteristic Fermi temperature TF.
+Hence, the internal chemical potential, μ-E0, is approximately equal to the Fermi energy at temperatures that are much lower than the characteristic Fermi temperature TF.
 This characteristic temperature is on the order of 105 K for a metal, hence at room temperature (300 K), the Fermi energy and internal chemical potential are essentially equivalent.

 Typical values

 Metals

 Under the free electron model, the electrons in a metal can be considered to form a uniform Fermi gas.
 The number density $N/V$ of conduction electrons in metals ranges between approximately 1028 and 1029 electrons per m3, which is also the typical density of atoms in ordinary solid matter.
 This number density produces a Fermi energy of the order:

 where me is the electron rest mass.
-This Fermi energy corresponds to a Fermi temperature of the order of 106 kelvins, much higher than the temperature of the sun surface.
+This Fermi energy corresponds to a Fermi temperature of the order of 106 kelvins, much higher than the temperature of the Sun's surface.
 Any metal will boil before reaching this temperature under atmospheric pressure.
-Thus for any practical purpose, a metal can be considered as a Fermi gas at zero temperature as a first approximation (normal temperatures are small compared to TF).
+Thus for any practical purpose, free electrons in a metal can be considered as a Fermi gas at zero temperature as an approximation (normal temperatures are small compared to TF).